 At least one member of the Board of Trustees has completed safer recruitment training to be repeated every five years.

-Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal, social, health and citizenship education (PSHCE) and through relationships and sex education;
+Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal, social, health and citizenship education (PSHCE) and through relationships and sex and health education.
+New statutory guidance comes into force in September 2020

 Appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future;